National Energy Action Northern Ireland

 We discuss issues around fuel poverty and energy.
 NEA NI chairs the Fuel Poverty Coalition Northern Ireland which coordinates a strategy event at least once a year.
 The Coalition Steering group meets more often – approximately every other month.

-Established in 2010, the Northern Ireland Fuel Poverty Coalition of 160 members brings together a breadth of organisations and individuals across the voluntary, statutory, business and private sectors.
+Established in 2010, the Fuel Poverty Coalition Northern Ireland of 160 members brings together a breadth of organisations and individuals across the voluntary, statutory, business and private sectors.
 All are united by the fact that they wish to highlight the urgent action needed to eradicate fuel poverty in Northern Ireland.

 Provide training and national qualifications to individuals and organisations looking to provide energy advice